Traveler alert: Ferry breakdown leaves Seattle-Bainbridge route with only one boat

 Another vessel will be brought in soon, but Washington State Ferries said travelers should consider using the Seattle-Bremerton or Edmonds-Kingston ferry lines.

-An electrical breakdown sidelined the ferry Tacoma on Tuesday afternoon and likely caused greater crowding on the Seattle-Bainbridge route.
+An electrical breakdown sidelined the ferry Tacoma on Tuesday afternoon, which will cause delays on the Seattle-Bainbridge route.

-As of 2 p.m., the state’s busiest ferry corridor was down to single-boat service, using the Wenatchee.
+The mishap reduced the state’s busiest ferry corridor to single-boat service, using the Wenatchee.
+Some sailings are canceled, and crowds will arrive later for a Taylor Swift concert in Seattle.

-Another vessel will be brought in soon, said Washington State Ferries spokesman Ian Sterling.
-But that means less capacity someplace else.
+“If you’re a teen living on Bainbridge Island, you may want to go over to Bremerton, or leave earlier than you planned,” ferry spokesman Ian Sterling said.

-Meanwhile, the agency tweeted that travelers should consider using the Seattle-Bremerton or Edmonds-Kingston lines.
+Technicians are looking at the Tacoma at Seattle’s Colman Dock as of 2:20 p.m., and are hopeful about restoring it to service quickly.

 Most Read Local Stories